leeandroleeite/fevr_react_challenge/README.md

 # Fevr React Challenge

-## Simple React App that consumes an API of some users and display theis basic info on cards, and their location on a Map.
+## Simple React App that shows users basic info on cards, and their location on a Map.

 ## Features: